NV Energy: Electric sources

 The company serves its customers through a variety of sources including company-owned power plants (most of which are fueled by natural gas), purchased power and renewable energy.
 The company is currently exceeding Nevada's renewable portfolio standard, of 18 percent of its total energy sales.
-NV Energy's northern Nevada operating company achieved a 33.6 percent renewable energy and renewable energy credit level, and southern Nevada achieved a 20.2 percent renewable portfolio standard.
+NV Energy's northern Nevada operating company achieved a 33.
+6 percent renewable energy and renewable energy credit level, and southern Nevada achieved a 20.
+2 percent renewable portfolio standard.

 In April 2019, the Nevada legislature passed a bill that requires 50% of electricity in the state to be generated from renewable resources by 2030.
 The bill also sets a goal of 100% carbon-free generation resources by 2050.
 The new law applies to all electricity providers, including cooperatives and power marketers.

 Solar energy

-NV Energy buys power from the 100 MW Playa Solar 2 project at $0.0378/kWh under a 20-year power purchase agreement.
+NV Energy buys power from the 100 MW Playa Solar 2 project at $0.
+0378/kWh under a 20-year power purchase agreement.

-In 2018, NV Energy announced plans to purchase power from the Eagle Shadow Mountain Solar Project, a 300 MW solar photovoltaic project which is being developed by 8minutenergy Renewables.
+In 2018, NV Energy announced plans to purchase power from the Eagle Shadow Mountain Solar Project, a 300 MW solar photovoltaic project which is being developed by Avantus.

-In June 2019, NV Energy announced three new solar power projects with total generating capacity of 1,200 MW paired with 590 MW of battery storage.
+In June 2019, NV Energy announced three new solar power projects with total generating capacity of 1, 200 MW paired with 590 MW of battery storage.
 The projects will be developed by 8minute Solar Energy, EDFG Renewables, Quinbrook Infrastructure and Arevia Power, and are set to be completed by 2023.
 They consist of: